 - Notary Public Services.

 Detentions (short and long term)

 We provide assistance to immigrants who are detained and incarcerated in U.S. prisons.
-Working closely with IPC Chaplain, the immigration counselor ensures that prisoners have access to counsel, and both work closely with the Irish Consulate on such cases.
+Working closely with Chaplain, the immigration counselor ensures that prisoners have access to counsel, and both work closely with the Irish Consulate on such cases.
 We can arrange to have volunteers visit with prisoners.

 U.S. Citizenship Assistance

 Since our foundation decades ago, we continue to encourage eligible legal permanent residents to become U.S. citizens.
 The IPC was a leader during Boston’s Catch the Spirit citizenship campaign during the 1990s when thousands of Irish Donnelly and Morrison visa holders applied for and became U.S. citizens.
 Today we continue this work on our hotline, via email, and with final review by attorneys at our monthly clinics.
 Below is a list of reminders on why you should consider becoming a U.S. citizen.
 Ireland allows you to have dual citizenship with the U.S.

 If you are making the U.S your permanent ‘home’ and want to fully participate in the American democracy, becoming a Citizen is a step in the right direction.
 With few exceptions, only U.S. citizens can vote.

 If you are ever convicted of a crime, there is a risk of being deported or excluded.
 Today, following passage of the 1996 IIRIRA legislation, even less serious offenses may be deportable.
 Once you become a Citizen, you are no longer deportable assuming you got your U.S. citizenship lawfully.

 Guaranteed U.S. status: